Utterly Delicious Chipotle Bean Chili Recipe

-Make this vegetarian bean chili recipe with dried beans or canned.
-It’s so flexible you can cook it on the stove or use your slow cooker!
+Make this easy and delicious vegetarian bean chili with dried beans or canned.
+You can make it in the slow cooker or on the stove.
 Jump to the Utterly Delicious Bean Chili Recipe or read on to see our tips for making it.

-YOU MAY ALSO LIKE: To make the best chilis and southwestern-inspired recipes, try our homemade chili powder.
+To make the best chili and southwestern-inspired recipes, try our homemade chili powder.
 Homemade chili powder is infinitely better than anything from the store.
 You control the flavor and heat.
 See the Chili Powder Recipe

 If you’ve been following us for a while, you won’t be surprised when I say the secret to extra flavorful vegetarian chili is mushrooms.

 By chopping mushrooms small and cooking them with onions and spices, the chili becomes flavorful and almost meaty.

 We add mushrooms to a variety of dishes for the same reason — see how we use them to make turkey meatloaf better.
 We even use mushroom powder to make homemade taco seasoning healthier and ultra flavorful.

 Once the mushrooms and onions are cooked, we add crushed tomatoes and scrape the bottom of the pan to lift any bits stuck to the bottom (there’s lots of flavor there).

 In goes dried beans and some water.
 Then it’s hands-off cooking from there.
 The chili takes 2 1/2 to 3 hours on the stove and 6 to 7 in a slow cooker.

 For a faster version, use canned beans.
 By using canned or previously cooked beans, you can dramatically cut the cooking time.
 You’re only looking at 30 minutes.
 See the recipe below for how to do it.

 For more meatless recipes, take a look at these easy recipes: